-The LearnDash Group Registration module is part of the Pro Suite of modules for the Uncanny LearnDash Toolkit.
+The LearnDash Group Registration module is part of the Uncanny Toolkit Pro for LearnDash.
 It’s used to allow users to register themselves directly into a LearnDash Group and to switch groups from the front end.
 Using this module, site owners can create unique registration pages for client organizations where staff/members/users can create accounts and be immediately and automatically added to LearnDash groups.

 This is a complex module and we recommend starting by watching the YouTube video above in its entirety.